Strand2013/warp-ctc-pytorch-binding/README.md

+## PyTorch binding for WarpCTC
+- Current Warp ctc only have tensorflow binding,and other repository can not build on mac,so this is the pytorch-binding which can be built at mac.

-## This repository can build ctc for pytoch, which modified from https://github.com/baidu-research/warp-ctc.git and https://github.com/SeanNaren/warp-ctc.git
+### This repository can build ctc for pytorch, which modified from https://github.com/baidu-research/warp-ctc.git and https://github.com/SeanNaren/warp-ctc.git
-## The way to build warp ctc
+### The way to build warp ctc
 ```
 cd warp-ctc-pytorch-binding
 make build; cd build